 - Bake the crust in the oven for about 10-12 minutes, or until you feel that it is partially baked enough.
 You do NOT want to fully bake it in this step.

-- Set on counter to cool off a little bit while preparing the Pumpkin Pie Filling.
+- Set on the counter to cool off a little bit while preparing the Pumpkin Pie Filling.

 - In a Food Processor (or Large Mixing Bowl if mixing by hand) combine a 15oz can of Pure Pumpkin, 3 Large Eggs, 4 Tablespoons of Heavy Whipping Cream, 2/3 Cup Sukrin Gold sweetener, 1 Teaspoon Vanilla Extract, and 2 & 1/2 Teaspoons of the Pumpkin Pie Seasoning.